thejamesone/LiturgyLaboratory/content/blog/exp01.md

 ### Loving the environment is also loving your neighbours

 The internet is an energy hungry creature.
-According to come estimates the internet, and it's supporting systems, account for about 3.7% of global greenhouse emissions.
+According to some estimates the internet, and its supporting systems, account for about 3.7% of global greenhouse emissions.
 That is similar to the amount produced by the global airline industry [^2].

 Inspired by The Low Impact Manifesto from Organic Basics [^3], this website has taken some steps to reduce its carbon footprint.

 **This website does not use large images or videos.**
-There is a little animation of a flame on the home page.
+You may have noticed a little animation of a flame on the home page.
 This is what's known as a css sprite animation.
 With this method we can reduce the size of the animation to 3kb, compared to ~99kb if it were a video.

 **This website minimises the power consumption on the users device.**
 By reducing our data usage the users computer has to work less hard to load the website.
 We also don't do any processing heavy tasks, like rendering 3D graphics, or detailed user tracking.

 **This website limits the amount of light emitted by the screen.**
-The colour scheme was chosen to maximise contrast, while reducing the light emitted by the screen.
+The colour scheme was chosen to maximise contrast, while reducing the light emitted by the screen and thus power consumption.

 **This website does not use any custom fonts.**
 The font we use is Trebuchet MS. It's generally considered 'web-safe' as it comes preinstalled on all modern computers.
 This means we don't have to load a custom font from our server in order to display our website.